-In June 2013, the Company's stockholders approved the 2013 Incentive Compensation Plan.
-Upon its approval, the Company ceased making awards under other previous Plans, although then-outstanding awards made under such other previous Plans remain outstanding in conformity with their original terms.
-At the 2015 Annual Meeting, the Company's stockholders approved the adoption of the MRI Interventions, Inc. Amended and Restated 2013 Incentive Compensation Plan (the "Amended 2013 Plan").
-The material change effected in the Amended 2013 Plan was to increase the number of shares of the Company's common stock available for awards thereunder by 125,000 shares, resulting in a total of 156,250 shares of the Company's common stock being reserved for issuance under the Amended 2013 Plan.
-Of this amount, stock grants of 38,294 shares have been awarded and option grants of 117,950 shares were outstanding as of December 31, 2016.
-Accordingly, 6 shares remained available for grants under the Amended 2013 Plan as of that date.
+From June 2015 until October 2017, the Company granted share-based awards under the MRI Interventions, Inc. Amended and Restated 2013 Incentive Compensation Plan.
+At the Annual Meeting of the Company's stockholders on October 3, 2017, the Company's stockholders approved the adoption of the MRI Interventions, Inc. Second Amended and Restated 2013 Incentive Compensation Plan (the "Amended 2013 Plan").
+The material change effected in the Amended 2013 Plan was to increase the number of shares of the Company's common stock available for awards thereunder by 1,800,000 shares.

+Under the Amended 2013 Plan, a total of 1,956,250 shares of the Company's common stock are reserved for issuance.
+Of this amount, stock grants of 105,185 shares have been awarded and option grants, net of options terminated, expired or forfeited, of 754,569 shares were outstanding as of December 31, 2017.
+Accordingly, 1,096,496 shares remained available for grants under the Amended 2013 Plan as of that date.